-Mandeville has developed a plan to strategically locate key elements of its civic downtown to promote community character and build economic vitality, while reducing its vulnerability to flooding.
+The city of Mandeville has developed a plan to strategically locate key elements of its civic downtown to promote community character and build economic vitality, while reducing its vulnerability to flooding.

-The City of Mandeville, located on the North Shore of Lake Ponchartrain, faces considerable threats from flooding and storm surge during tropical storms.
+Mandeville, LA, located on the North Shore of Lake Pontchartrain, faces considerable threats from flooding and storm surge during tropical storms.
 The community cherishes their lakefront location and views, and does not want to sacrifice these for the protection provided by levees or a sea wall.
 Nevertheless, they recognize the risk of flooding, increasing risks as sea levels rise, and the significant damage the community experienced during Hurricanes Katrina (2005) and Isaac (2012).
 Hazard mitigation grants funded most affected homes to be raised in the aftermath of those two storms.
 However, a larger, coordinated effort to address the civic needs of the community and the Town Center as a whole was needed.

 The Old Mandeville Town Plan builds on the efforts and recommendations of the city’s 2007 Comprehensive Plan, a 2007 small area plan, and a 2006 redevelopment plan for the city, which all “emphasized the critical need for a Town Center that will locate civic institutions within a mixed-use, walkable and economically thriving area.”
 In determining the best location for a Town Center, the town paired the needs of economic opportunity, proximity to the highway, and existing infrastructure, with safety from flood and wind hazards from tropical storms.

 Resilience Planning in Action

 The Old Mandeville Town Center Plan outlines an approach for ensuring the Old Town Center is resilient.
 It focuses on the related issues of economy, character, and disaster mitigation, which are all intertwined in ensuring a sustainable and resilient community.